MarvinLer/SparseConvMIL/README.md

 `python -m training`

+More info about the hyper-parameters with:

+`python -m training --help`

 All models, including the tile embedder, the sparse-input pooling, the WSI embedding classifier and SparseConvMIL are located within the [model.py](model.py) file.
 If you want to change one of several of these, check this file!